lincongNMR/java_project/README.md

 > But show a part of my code, not all code, because do it does not useful for showing my code is what.

-Because that is not very useful, you can see my code written in Java when you installed Eclipse/Netbeans when you open the Explorer, so this is why we don't take a screenshot of my all is them code written in Java.
+Because that is not very useful, you can see my code written in Java when you installed Eclipse/Netbeans when you open the Explorer, so this is why we don't take a screenshot of my all of them code written in Java.
+So this is why it is not possible to use all of them code take a photo.

 We does not have an instance for installation, so we add installation and usage description.
 I added usage before I added installation.